XjSv/Cooked/readme.txt

 == Frequently Asked Questions ==

 = Having issues with the plugin? =
 Be sure to check the [Cooked Documentation](https://github.com/XjSv/Cooked/wiki) for guides and documentation.
 If you're still having issues, create a new support topic and let me know what's going on.
 I'm happy to help!
 Please don't post a bad review without discussing here first, I really appreciate it!

+= Where do I report security bugs found in this plugin? = Please report security bugs found in the source code of the Cooked plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbd28-34aa-4ce6-9dfd-8a2024a2170f).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==